merdahl/AlexaBeagleBone2/README.md

 We can even define several "trigger words" to embed into the program to trigger different actions, whether AVS, or something else on the web or even locally.

+Information in the section is lacking - still learning and will fill in more as it comes to me.

 #### Install python bindings

 Go over to the snowboy page on github for the latest information on installation on your system [https://github.com/Kitt-AI/snowboy]

+This project also uses the Python package webrtcvad like Pocket Sphinx to while recording audio for AVS to detect when speech ends.
+Unfortunately it appears to not be working at the moment, and seems to be recording to the maximum quiet time before giving up, which is currently set at 4 seconds.
+I will be working on that to speed up latency for short requests, and not cut off long requests.

 #### Train wake word